-I am currently a PhD student in the Language and Cognition program at the University of Connecticut, where I am co-advised by Dr. Jim Magnuson and Dr. Emily Myers.
-Currently, I am an IGERT fellow in the Neurobiology of Language program as well as an affiliate of the Connecticut Institute for the Brain and Cognitive Sciences.
-Starting in the fall of 2018, I will be supported by an NSF Graduate Research Fellowship and will also be a trainee in UConn’s Science of Learning and Art of Communication (SLAC) program.
+I am a PhD student in the Language and Cognition program at the University of Connecticut, where I am co-advised by Dr. Jim Magnuson and Dr. Emily Myers.
+I’m supported by an NSF Graduate Research Fellowship and am also a trainee in UConn’s Science of Learning and Art of Communication NSF Research Traineeship.
+In addition, I’m an affiliate of the Connecticut Institute for the Brain and Cognitive Sciences, where I serve as an editor for the Brain, Cognition and Language Digest.
+Previously, I was supported through an NSF IGERT fellowship in UConn’s Neurobiology of Language program.

 Prior to starting UConn, I was at Brown University, where I worked with Sheila Blumstein in the Brown Speech Lab.
 I received a B.S. in Cognitive Neuroscience in 2014 and then worked as a full-time research assistant until 2016.

 This website is intended to highlight my professional interests and will grow over the years.
 Click the links above to learn more about me, and please contact me with any questions at firstname.lastname@example.org.